jonretting/geforce-driver-check/README.md

 DEPENDENCIES:
 -------------
-wget, 7-Zip (prompts to install if not found), cygpath, wmic (part of windows), PnPutil (part of windows)
+wget, 7-Zip (prompts to install if not found), cygpath

 CONFIGURE:
 ----------